Guide to San Fernando, guarding the approach to Cadiz

 Eight kilometres south of Cádiz along a narrow causeway linking the island of Cádiz with mainland Spain is San Fernando.
 When travelling to Cádiz by road or rail you have to pass through this equally historic but not anywhere near as well promoted town.

 San Fernando sits on an island locally known as the Isla de Leon and from that island, until recent years, there was only one narrow bridge, the Zuazo dating back to Roman times, linking the island to the mainland.
 San Fernando then has always been in a strategic position, guarding the only land approach to Cádiz.
-Between February 1810 and August 1812, San Fernando and Cádiz was the only part of Spain not occupied by the French and the Zuazo bridge became the hottest property in Spain.
+Between February 1810 and August 1812, San Fernando and Cádiz was the only part of Spain not occupied by the French during the Peninsular War (also known as the Spanish War of Independence) and the Zuazo bridge became the hottest property in Spain.
 It was defended throughout that period by Capitan de Navio Don Diego de Alvear y Ponce de Leon, Diego to his friends, commanding a brigade of mixed artillery and infantry from the Spanish Naval Marine.

 A plaque belatedly erected in 2007 commemorates the feat and proclaims the small battery at the northern end of the bridge to be ‘[the] Ultimo Baluarte de la Independencia Espanola’, the last bastion of independence in Spain.